scality/Zenko/docs/docsource/Reference/introduction/bucket_encryption.rst

 headers on all Object create calls, including Object Put, Object Copy, Object Post, and Multi Part Upload requests.

-Zenko Enterprise bucket encryption is similar to SSE-C in how it integrates with the Key Management Service (KMS).
+Zenko bucket encryption is similar to SSE-C in how it integrates with the Key Management Service (KMS).
 Scality requires that customers provide the KMS, which is responsible for generating encryption keys on PUT calls and for retrieving the same encryption key on GET calls.
-In this manner, Zenko Enterprise does not store encryption keys.
+In this manner, Zenko does not store encryption keys.

-Also, Zenko Enterprise uses standard OpenSSL, 256-bit encryption libraries to perform the actual payload encryption/decryption.
+Also, Zenko uses standard OpenSSL, 256-bit encryption libraries to perform the actual payload encryption/decryption.
 This also supports the Intel AES-NI CPU acceleration library, making encryption nearly as fast as non-encrypted performance.